Skip to main content

 If badminton, tennis and table tennis got together, pickleball would be the result.
 This paddle ball sport started in Washington in 1965 and combines elements from popular classic sports.
 Similar to tennis, players use wooden paddles and follow five basic rules.

 The game arrived in Australia just a few years ago.
-Its rising popularity in Brisbane shows how easy it is to for people of all ages and skill levels to play.
+Its growing popularity in Brisbane shows it's easy for all ages and skills levels to play.

 Where to play pickleball